 Pension and Annuity Income

-Increase to Subtraction Modification of Pension and Annuity Income For the taxable year beginning on January 1, 2020, the subtraction modification of pension and annuity income is increased from 14% to 28% of any pension or annuity income received for the taxable year.
+Increase to Subtraction Modification of Pension and Annuity Income For the taxable year beginning on January 1, 2021, the subtraction modification of pension and annuity income is increased to 42% of any pension or annuity income received for the taxable year.

 Property Tax Credit Limitation